 NA is also a common error when you're using VLOOKUP or MATCH.
 It means that the lookup value is not found in the table or array.
 In this case, Sushi is not in the table.
-If we change the value in B12 to Pizza all is well.
+If we change the value in B12 to Pizza, all is well.

-You'll see a value error when an argument is not the expected type.
+You'll see a value error when the argument is not the expected type.
 In the first example, "apple" is not a valid date, so the NETWORKDAYS function can't compute working days and returns VALUE.

 The MONTH function can't extract a month value from "apple" for the same reason.

 The NULL error is quite rare and occurs when you've specified two ranges that don't intersect.
-To illustrate, look first at this small sales table.
+To illustrate, let's look first at this small sales table.

 In the formulas below, we are using the space character to specify the intersection of two ranges.
-This works fine for the first two formulas, which retrieve a specific value at the intersection of both ranges.
+This works fine for the first two formulas, which retrieve a specific value from the intersection of both ranges.

 However, the third formula contains two ranges that do not intersect, so the formula returns NULL.

 Finally, you will often see a string of hash characters when a value does not fit in a cell.
-Cell B6 contains a simple date, but the date is formatted with a long format so it is not displayed.
+Cell B6 contains a simple date, but the date is formatted in a long format so it is not displayed.
 To fix this error, just make the column wider.